YottaDB/YDBDoc/ProgGuide/commands.rst

 **[NO]BADCHAR**

-Enables or disable the gneration of an error when character-oriented functions encounter malformed byte sequences (illegal characters).
+Enables or disables the generation of an error when character-oriented functions encounter malformed byte sequences (illegal characters).

 At process startup, YottaDB initializes BADCHAR from the environment variable ydb_badchar.
 Set the environment variable $ydb_badchar to a non-zero number or "YES" (or "Y") to enable VIEW "BADCHAR".
 Set the environment variable $ydb_badchar to 0 or "NO" or "FALSE" (or "N" or "F") to enable VIEW "NOBADCHAR".
 By default, YottaDB enables VIEW "BADCHAR".